 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: Hepatocellular carcinoma (HCC) is the third leading cause of death from malignant tumors worldwide.
-The prognosis remains poor and the overall efficacy is still unsatisfactory.
-Chemotherapy resistance is the most important reason for the poor outcome of HCC.
+The prognosis remains poor, and the overall efficacy is still unsatisfactory.
+Chemotherapy resistance is the most significant cause of poor HCC outcome.
 We found that upregulation of miR-34a can increase the chemosensitivity of HCC cells to doxorubicin.
-MiR-34a may enhance the inhibitory effect of doxorubicin by downregulating multidrug resistance protein 1/P glycoprotein and AXL, which may be related to expression of p53.
+MiR-34a may enhance the inhibitory effect of doxorubicin by downregulating multidrug resistance protein 1/P glycoprotein and AXL, which may be related to p53 expression.

 Zheng SZ, Sun P, Wang JP, Liu Y, Gong W, Liu J. MiR-34a overexpression enhances the inhibitory effect of doxorubicin on HepG2 cells.
 World J Gastroenterol 2017; In press